 - Fibre cement siding is used to cover the exterior of a building.
 More durable than many siding products, the siding is often made to look like wood.

 - Stucco is used as a surface finish and requires minimal maintenance.
+If this is the homeowner’s choice, they will want to look into stucco siding installation to see what the process will entail.

 - Split face block displays a stone-like texture and is most frequently used as an exterior application.